Law enforcement, students speak at Safe School Summit

 When asked what makes their schools safe, all the students mentioned being able to reach out to the authority figures at the school, whether that be teachers, counselors or SROs.

-Later, when Bullock asked what the role of an SRO is in school, thy all seemed to agree that it is to listen to and protect students and the school.
+Later, when Bullock asked what the role of an SRO is in school, they all seemed to agree that it is to listen to and protect students and the school.

-Beye elaborated on this by saying that an SRO in his school is “not just a police officer in the school,” but someone you can confide in, be friends with and trust, and that is what an SRO is to him.
+Beye elaborated on this by saying that an SRO in his school is “not just a police officer in the school,” but someone you can confide in, be friends with and trust.

 The students also seemed to reach a consensus that none of them really know what happens after they report something suspicious in their schools to a teacher or trusted adult, and a more transparent process where they know exactly what next steps are after the initial report would encourage them to speak out.